Cragady/employee-thought-reader/README.md

 # Improvements/Desires

 * I would like to have a way to test this on a larger scale to see if the bottlenecking I implemented works as desired.
 It seems like a remote server is more suited for operations than a local server.

 * With the way I'm handling the api calls, I'm forcing a timeout after about 20 seconds on the backend and and returning a failed api call if there is already a call active.
 If the intention was to avoid conflicting responses for the clients, I believe I have this condition met.
 If not, however, I would need to research a little into actually stopping an api call after one has been sent out.
 If the botteneck works better on a remote server, this is a needless worry.

 * If the above point is valid, a database is involved, and this process could apply to a different application, I could probably give the client (original api caller) the information and ask them to confirm the change.
-After the change is confirmed by the client, the hypothetical database will be updated via a different api process.
+After the change is confirmed by the client, the hypothetical database will be updated via a different api process with its own bottleneck and a new timestamp on the confirmation process.

+  The timestamps being put on the thought could be used to compare with the latest database update, and be rejected if it is an earlier version of the information.
+If this process is too lenghty, it could be automated while using `socket.io` for confirmation and comparison.
+This way, in the event of the bottleneck failing at both points, it avoids two simultaneous updates by comparing the thought timestamp and confirmation timestamp.

 * The `marquee` I am using to notify users of an api process is flagged as a distracting element in `eslint`.
 This would need to be resolved instead of putting `// eslint-disable-next-line` before the line the `marquee` is on.
 * Better layout and use of arias and labels for accessibility.